 The player controls an unnamed green-haired boxer who is displayed from a behind-the-back view as a green wire-frame during gameplay - this was done to allow the player to see the opponent more easily.
 The player can throw high and low / right and left punches using two buttons in combination with the joystick, as well as press a third, larger button that is used for a "super punch" - either an uppercut or hook - when the player fills an on-screen meter via landing multiple normal punches.
 The player must quickly react to visual cues from the opponent in order to block or dodge incoming punches.

-The player works his way through a series of opponents until they earn the right to face the world champion, Mr. Sandman.
+The player works their way through a series of opponents until they earn the right to face the world champion, Mr. Sandman.
 Like many arcade games from the same era, Punch-Out!! does not have a true ending.
-If you progress through all of the boxers and manage to win the world title, the game starts you over at the first opponent again.
-The second time through your green wireframe character is yellow, and the opponents have different colored attire and display more complex and dangerous techniques.
+If the player progresses through all of the boxers and manages to win the world title, the game starts them over at the first opponent again.
+The second time through the green wireframe character is yellow, and the opponents have different colored attire and display more complex and dangerous techniques.

 Unlike the later home games in the Punch-Out!! franchise, there is only one round per fight.
 The player must KO his opponent within that one round.
 If the time expires it goes to a "decision" which results in a loss for the player.
 Although there is technically no TKO win condition in the game, three knockdowns (either to the opponent or player) will result in a knockout.

 The Punch-Out!! arcade cabinet was somewhat unique in that it used two monitors - one in the standard arcade cabinet position for the field of play and another monitor above it that displayed game data like player/opponent portraits as well as health meters.